MobilityData/gbfs.org/docs/learn/faq.md

 **What is shared mobility?**

-Shared mobility encompasses both micromobility, such as bikeshare and scooters, as well as other larger types of mobility, such as carsharing.
+Shared mobility in the context of GBFS refers to transportation services where resources like vehicles are shared between users.
+Examples of the types shared mobility services represented by GBFS are shared bikes, scooters, mopeds and cars.

 <br>**What is shared micromobility?**

-Shared micromobility typically refers to small, lightweight mobility devices with speeds below 25km/h that are hired by the end user.
+Shared micromobility typically refers to small, lightweight vehicles that are hired by the end user.
 Examples include bikes, ebikes, scooters, etc.

 <br>**Why is GBFS named GBFS if it covers modes other than bikes?**

-While GBFS has its roots in bikeshare, it has been expanded as the shared mobility industry has evolved to encompass all forms of shared mobility vehicles.
+While GBFS, or the General Bikeshare Feed Specification, has its roots in bikesharing, it has been expanded as the shared mobility industry has evolved to encompass all forms of shared mobility vehicles.
+The GBFS name is now familiar across the industry and the community had agreed that a name change at this point would be a source of confusion.

 ## Governance and Change Process